Deploy SFTP Gateway on Kubernetes

 The SFTP service is hosted on the Java backend.

-In the above list of services, find the sftpgw-backend-lb and look at the EXTERNAL-IP.
-In my example, it’s 34.139.141.133
+In the list of services, find sftpgw-backend-lb and look at the EXTERNAL-IP.
+In this example, it’s 34.139.141.133:

 sftp robtest@34.139.141.133